kubos/kubos/docs/kubos-linux-on-iobc.rst

 The :doc:`Working with the iOBC <working-with-the-iobc>` doc can then be used to create and load a user application on top of the new KubOS Linux install.

-**Note:** Ideally, the user should never have to mess with the kernel themselves.
+Ideally, the user should never have to mess with the kernel themselves.
 It should be pre-loaded onto the iOBC.

 Software Components
 -------------------